linkesch/medium-editor-insert-plugin/README.md

 ```

 - **registerAddon**: create new addon, like images or maps.
-Your addon object should contain `init(options)` method to initialize your addon and `insertButton` field that contains code of button in list of available addons.
+Your addon object should contain `init(options)` method to initialize your addon and `insertButton` method that contains code of button in list of available addons.

 - **getAddon**: simple getter for available addons.